x3dom/x3dom/doc/guide/tutorial/aopt.rst

 * s: trianglestrip
 * a: autoIndex (only index data with less than 16 bit indices)
 * c: compact (use 16 bit representation for vertex attributes)
+* p: normal in spherical coordinates
 * I: interleaved (use 16 bit interleaved vertex data)

+The most compact option for ``BinaryGeometry`` is using "sacp".

 Mesh restructuring
 ------------------